Copyright © 1994 Dojos.com All rights reserved

 A product of the Philippines, specializes in stick and knife fighting, typical of the Martial Arts of the southwestern Pacific region.
 Arnis turns a simple stick or rolled magazine into a lethal weapon, while not ignoring the empty hand and foot techniques.
 To this day, Arnis Masters are the Spiritual Leaders and Healers of their communities.

-He recently returned from the Hombu dojo in Okinawa, headed by Sensei Jerry Figgiani president / founder of SRKDI Shorin Ryu Karate Do International.
-Charles was awarded his 1th degree black belt in Shogen-Ryu Karate-Do Kyokai and Shorin Ryu Karate Do International under Chairman Takeshi Tamaki and President Jerry Figgiani.
-The Enso Dojo is the continuing culmination of Charles Barrett’s 43 years in martial arts.
+He visited the Hombu dojo in Okinawa, headed by Sensei Jerry Figgiani president / founder of SRKDI Shorin Ryu Karate Do International.
+Charles was awarded his 2nd degree black belt in Shogen-Ryu Karate-Do Kyokai and Shorin Ryu Karate Do International under Chairman Takeshi Tamaki and President Jerry Figgiani.
+The Enso Dojo is the continuing culmination of Charles Barrett’s 44 years in martial arts.

 affect each other and starts to develop the skill to unify and coordinate them.
 The student needs to recognize the six physical points and three mental factors in the training system.
 You train through the process of understanding your muscular movement, body structure (skeletal, ligaments and tendons, incorporating chi (energy) and your mental process.
 Relaxation is an essential component of the art.
 Relaxation contains the process of looseness, softness, elasticity, and fa jing (issuing power).
 As soon as an I-Liq Chuan practitioner touches an opponent's hands or body, he can feel instantly where the opponent's weight and center of gravity is and what strike or technique the opponent is going to use.
 Ultimately, the I-Liq Chuan practitioner is able to sense the opponent's intention without contact, through awareness.
 He can redirect the force and use it against the opponent or incorporate the use of fa jing (energy release strikes) depending on the threat level.